 Over the years, we’ve grown a lot.
 Oklahoma Gazette’s success is due to the dedication of countless staff members and the vision of Founder and Publisher Bill Bleakley.

-Fiercely local and independent, like its publisher, Oklahoma Gazette focuses on quality-of-life issues and serves as the metro area’s arts and entertainment authority, now reaching over 206,000 readers.
+Fiercely local and independent, like its publisher, Oklahoma Gazette focuses on quality-of-life issues and serves as the metro area’s arts and entertainment authority, now circulating 43,000 copies each week and reaching over 134,070 weekly readers.